-LaSalle County 4-H Public Presentation "OPEN" Show will be held on the Friday during the 4-H Show at 5 pm.

-All 4-H members will be invited to participate - details will be shared in May for sign up
+LaSalle County 4-H Public Presentation "OPEN" Show will be held on Friday of the 4-H Show at 2 pm.
+All 4-H members who competed at the Unit Public Speaking event are invited to participate - details will be shared in May for sign up.
+This is a non-competitive event.

+COMPUTER SCIENCE

-COMPUTER SCIENCE Superintendent: Deb Arbet (815) 993-0279 jdchpets@hotmail.com Thursday Exhibit Hall I Oral judging will occur directly after exhibitor checks-in, in 15 minute increments beginning at 9 am
+Oral judging will occur directly after exhibitor checks-in, in 15-minute increments beginning at 9 am

+CONSUMER EDUCATION

-CONSUMER EDUCATION Superintendent: Deb Arbet (815) 993-0279 jdchpets@hotmail.com Thursday Exhibit Hall I Oral judging will occur directly after exhibitor checks-in, in 10 minute increments beginning at 11:30 am
+Oral judging will occur directly after exhibitor checks-in, in 10-minute increments beginning at 11:30 am